pulumi/docs/content/blog/enforcing-different-kinds-of-policies-for-cloud-resources/index.md

 }
 ```

-The above example checks whether logging is enabled on S3 buckets.
-If a bucket does not have a `loggings` property defined, it will be in violation of the policy unless the bucket is being used as a logging `targetBucket` of another bucket.
-The policy check is skipped if the bucket's `id` isn't available, meaning this policy will only run during updates when the resource `id`s are available.
+The example above checks whether logging is enabled on S3 buckets.
+If a bucket does not have a `loggings` property defined, it violates the policy unless the bucket is a logging `targetBucket` of another bucket.
+The policy check skips the check if the bucket's `id` isn't available, meaning this policy only runs during updates when the resource `id`s are available.

-At the time of writing, there is no built-in helper for stack validation policies similar to `validateTypedResource` for resource validation policies, so we've included our own helper that can be used until a [built-in helper](https://github.com/pulumi/pulumi-policy/issues/158) is available.
+At the time of writing, there is no built-in helper for stack validation policies similar to `validateTypedResource` for resource validation policies, so we've included our own helper until a [built-in helper](https://github.com/pulumi/pulumi-policy/issues/158) is available.

 ## Resource Validation vs. Stack Validation